DmitriyEshenko/accel-ppp-docs/log.rst

 .. admonition:: Note:

-  For correct work *logrotate* utility, need ``accel-pppd`` will run with ``-p /var/run/accel-pppd.pid`` arg.
+  For correct work *logrotate* utility need run ``accel-pppd`` daemon with ``-p /var/run/accel-pppd.pid`` argument.

-.. admonition:: Warn:

-  If accel-ppp run with gdb (GNU debugger) for find bugs, you need disable logs rotation, because it will makes to daemon crash.
+..
+Caution:: If accel-ppp run with gdb (GNU debugger) for find bugs, you need disable logs rotation, because it will makes to daemon crash.